NLisicin/coinsquare-docs/docs/create-account.md

     a) Choose your username.

-    This will be used to log in to the site.
+    This will be used to sign in to the site.
 Your username must be between 5 and 15 characters long.
 If your username is already taken, try again with another.

     b) Enter your email address.